Get stories and expert advice on all things related to college and parenting.

 A little pregame competition can really heighten the energy at your tailgate.
 Here are some fun ways to entertain your guests.

-You can buy these boards in stores or, if you enjoy DIY projects, hand-craft your own set with the help of an online tutorial.
+Cornhole is a classic game and the pieces allow for a great deal of personalization!
+You can buy a paintable all weather set and personalize it to your teams colors, buy a pre-designed set, or if you're crafty, make your own set with the help of an online tutorial.
 Rules are simple — teammates stand on opposite ends and toss bean bags, scoring three points for getting the bag into the hole and one for getting it on the board.
 First team to 21 points wins.

 Like cornhole, you can buy a ladder toss/golf set or make your own.
 Individuals or teams can play.
 There are two ladders placed apart and the object of the game is to wrap your bolas (two balls attached to a rope) around the steps of the ladder.
 The top rung is worth three points, the middle two, and the bottom one.